 Jurassic Lake is nothing short of a biological anomaly and must be the most prolific trophy rainbow fishery on the planet.
 The lake itself is a large desert sink lake measuring approximately 20 by 15 km.
 It is located at approximately 3,000 ft. elevation in the wide open desolate expanse of the Patagonian Steppe.
 And while it looks like a saltwater body of water with its wind-chopped, blue water channels and shelves, it is teaming with small scuds and massive rainbow trout.
 Here the rainbow trout average over 10 pounds with countless fish in the mid-teens as well as good numbers of fish into the 20 + pound class.
 These fish are extremely stout and most are incredibly strong and acrobatic.

-The camp (built and outfitted by LOOP of Sweden) has the good fortune of being located at the mouth of Jurassic lake’s only significant tributary.
+The Lodge has the good fortune of being located at the mouth of Jurassic lake’s only significant tributary.
 With no outlet, this is far and away the best location on the lake with anglers stacking up big numbers of big fish virtually every day of the season.
 There have been some reports of slower fishing in February where anglers might only catch 5-10 big fish a day, but by in large the general level of productivity of the camp water is hard to comprehend.

 Jurassic Lake is located in the Santa Cruz Province in Argentina.
 The lake is roughly 7.5 hours north of Calafate by vehicle, but only about 380 kilometers (236 miles) away, and 1.5 hours southwest of Comodoro Rivadavia by charter flight.